 - Create virtual machines: You can create virtual machines in any configuration you want with the help of Azure.

 - Integrate and sync features: Azure lets you integrate and sync virtual devices and directories.

 - Collect and store metrics: Azure lets you collect and store metrics, which can help you find what works.

 - Virtual hard drives: These are extensions of the virtual machines; they provide a huge amount of data storage.

 As one of the top three cloud providers available, there are plenty of career opportunities related to GCP.
 Simplilearn’s Google cloud certification provides you with the foundation you will need to start or enhance your current career working with this comprehensive cloud platform.
 Get started today!

 With more than 200 services and numerous benefits, Microsoft Azure is undoubtedly the fastest-growing cloud computing platform being adopted by businesses.
 In fact, Microsoft Azure’s total revenue is expected to surpass $19 billion by 2020.
 This growth in the implementation of Azure by businesses is creating various opportunities for professionals well-versed in this technology.

 So, if you are interested in a career in Azure, this is the right time to jump in.
 The best way to start your career in Azure is by getting certified.
-You can find various online Azure certification training that can help you learn the nuances of Azure and excel in the Azure certification exams.
-One of them is Simplilearn's Microsoft Certified Azure Architect Design (AZ-301) Training Course.
+You can find various azure training online that can help you learn the nuances of Azure and excel in the Azure certification exams.
+One of them is Simplilearn's Microsoft Azure Infrastructure Solutions (AZ-305) Training.
 So, what are you waiting for?
 Get certified in Microsoft Azure and move toward having a great career.